AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 # The Zombie Apocalypse is Now

-This section of the rules contains a demo scenario for you to use to get your players into the action of ***Cannibal Contagion***.
+This section of the rules contains a demo scenario for you to use to get your players into the action of Cannibal Contagion.
 This is the original demo I frequently run at playtests and pick-up games, and I’ve found that it really works well for some high-octane zombie-killing fun.
 There are four complete scenes here for you to run, and more than a handful of suggestions for scenes to run as follow-ups.
 Read over the background and basic scenario setup information, and pass out the four pregenerated stock characters from the Survivors section of this book.

 ## Welcome to the End of Days!

 **Setting and Premise:** *“And I heard, as it were, the noise of thunder: One of the four beasts saying: “Come and see.”
-And I saw.”* This is the core, default scenario for ***Cannibal Contagion***.
+And I saw.”* This is the core, default scenario for Cannibal Contagion.
 In this scenario, Doomsday has arrived, and its royal litter is being carried by waves of zombies.
 The characters are a collection of unconnected strangers who have been forced together, trying to survive and find safe shelter against the cannibals that now run wild on the streets.

 **Contagion:** A variant of the Shambling Sickness or the Maddening Murderness works best with this scenario.
 This specific introductory game does not need to go into the details of the Contagion’s nature or origin, as the primary focus is staying alive and not getting infected.
 If you want to jump right in, just use the default Shambling Sickness outlined below: